Shopify/shopify-app-js/packages/apps/shopify-app-remix/docs/MIGRATION_V3.md

 ## Align the `admin` context object for webhooks

 The `v3_webhookAdminContext` future flag has been removed and the feature has been enabled.
+If you've already enabled that flag, you only need to remove it from your configuration.

 The `admin` context returned by `authenticate.webhook` didn't match the object returned by e.g. `authenticate.admin`, which could lead to confusion.